Retail Leases Act: Laws and Obligations Of Tenant

 This article describes a few matters that tenants of retail leases should be aware of.
 It is hoped that the information contained is useful for tenants when dealing with rental property and landlords.

 You should request that the landlord advises its bank of the lease.
+This is known as obtaining the mortgagee’s consent to the lease.
 The effect of this is that if the landlord defaults under their mortgage, the bank must honour the lease.
 If the bank is not notified of the lease they are under no obligation to recognise your lease and may force you to vacate your premises.

-The landlord must obtain consent if you request it and pay for it (pursuant to the Act), you should insist that the landlord obtains their mortgagees consent or you are at serious risk should the landlord default on their mortgage.
+The landlord must obtain consent if you request it and the landlord must pay any costs related to the request (pursuant to the Act), you should insist that the landlord obtains their mortgagee’s consent or you are at serious risk should the landlord default on their mortgage.

 Renewals and Variations